ObolNetwork/obol-docs/docs/sec/bug-bounty.md

 - Attempting phishing or other social engineering attacks against our employees and/or customers
 - Any testing with third-party systems and applications (e.g. browser extensions) as well as websites (e.g. SSO providers, advertising networks)
 - Any denial of service attacks that are executed against project assets
-- Automated testing of services that generates significant amounts of traffic
+- Automated testing of services that generate significant amounts of traffic
 - Public disclosure of an unpatched vulnerability in an embargoed bounty

 ## Submission process